 Professionalism = Awareness + Principles

 Software development needs professionals.
-But what are professionals?
-Those who earn money from software development?
-No, we believe there is something more to it than that.
-Professionalism in software development has nothing to do with money.
-It doesn't necessarily have any thing to do with the education that one has either.
-There are professional software developers that earn very little, or even no money at all from their software and we also know professional software developers who have no formal education in the area.
+But who are Professionals?
+People who earn money with software development?
+It’s more than that.
+Professionalism in software development is nothing about money.
+Also it’s only partially related with a certain education path.
+There are professional developers who earn few or no money at all with their software and we know professional developers who have neither diploma nor an academic degree.

-In Clean Code it is not about platforms, technologies or paradigms.
-You don’t have to be a fan of .NET, Java, ASP.NET, Subversion or OOP, to gain something from it.
-It is about an underlying foundation: Code as a source and as a structured expression of functionality.
-For code as a lowest common denominator between all types of software developers, Clean Code describes a lot of principles and "best practices".
+Clean Code is not about a platform, a technology or a coding paradigm.
+So you don’t need to like .NET, Java, ASP.NET, SVN or OOP to benefit from.
+It is all about the essence below: Code as structured expression of functionality.
+Considering code being the lowest common factor any software developer Clean Code describes a whole bunch of principles and best practices.

 There are similar books.
 But we coincidentally were inspired by Clean Code so that it became the initial spark for the Clean Code Developer initiative.